 Robinson's last-second 3 sends Pacers over Hawks, 97-96

-Glenn Robinson III hit a 3-pointer with sixth-tenths of a second remaining, Paul George scored 34 points and the Indiana Pacers rallied in the closing minutes to beat the Atlanta Hawks 97-96 on Sunday.
+Glenn Robinson III waited patiently for the whirlwind turn of events to unfold, then positioned himself in the left corner.
+Robinson hit a 3-pointer with sixth-tenths of a second remaining, Paul George scored 34 points and the Indiana Pacers rallied in the closing minutes to beat the Atlanta Hawks 97-96 on Sunday.

 Add your comments below